11 min read

 With little internal overhead to maintain and run HubSpot, Opex savings of up to 50% are standard when compared to Salesforce.

-HubSpot Sales Hub allows managers to easily understand who's dealing with which clients HubSpot Sales Hub logoand, crucially, which sales rep is in charge of which contact.
+HubSpot Sales Hub allows managers to easily understand who's dealing with which clients HubSpot Sales Hub and, crucially, which sales rep is in charge of which contact.
 In a full-cycle sales model, you'll want all inbound calls and emails from a contact to go to the assigned rep. Equally, a Smart CRM that filters email correspondence and inbound phone calls seamlessly will help streamline your internal processes.
-Not only does it save time among your staff, but it should also improve the customer's experience by finding their point of contact effortlessly.

 HubSpot Sales Hub also provides you with sales analytics.
 By tracking your sales reps' performance and where they are in the sales cycle, you can better predict how to manage your financial and human resources down the line.